 As I just read that KingKong plans to change its brand name into “LDARC”, I should probably name this article “LDARC ET125 review” instead of “KingKong ET125 review”.

-Usually, numbers in a quad-copter’s model name refer to the diagonal size in millimeters measuring the distance from rotor to rotor (wheelbase).
-KingKong’s ET Series has 3 different sized drones: ET100, ET115 and ET125.
-While between ET115 and ET125 are no differences excepting the size, the ET100 is equipped with different brush-less motors and smaller capacity battery.
+Usually, numbers in a quadcopter’s model name refer to the diagonal size in millimeters measuring the distance from rotor to rotor (wheelbase).
+KingKong’s ET Series has 3 different sized drones: ET100, ET115, and ET125.
+While between ET115 and ET125 are no differences except the size, the ET100 is equipped with different brush-less motors and smaller capacity batteries.

 I opted to review the ET125, because it seemed to have enough power to be used not just for indoor flights, but for outdoors as well.
 Although by default it comes with 2s Li-Po, my plan is to test it with 3s battery and hope that motors will not burn out 🙂

 What features make Kingkong ET125 the best brushless Whoop?

 - Carbon fiber frame with the protective canopy;

 - Versatile F3 PIKO BLX flight controller with multiple flight modes;

 - Popular BetaFlight firmware;

 - 4 in 1, 10 Amps, BLhelis 10A ESC (2s and 3s rated);